Posted: Mon, July 22, 2019

 The invention of Blue LEDs in the 1990s was a significant scientific and technological breakthrough that enabled the development of the phosphor-coated white LEDs that are used many of today's display and lighting products.
 However, there are also concerns about human exposure to blue wavelengths of electromagnetic radiation.
 While blue light has been shown to disrupt sleep patterns, are there other health risks?

 The word moiré describes an interference pattern—a form of aliasing—that can appear on images.
 When using imaging devices to inspect displays, it's usually necessary to remove the moiré pattern as one of the pre-processing steps.
 A common method is simply to defocus the image.
 While this removes moiré patterns, it sacrifices image clarity, and is not a good solution for inspecting pixel-dense and emissive displays like OLED and microLED.
 Learn about Radiant's moiré removal approach that preserves image focus and resolution.

 Posted: Mon, February 4, 2019

 Near-infrared light—the range of electromagnetic wavelengths between roughly 700 nanometers (nm) and 1500 nm—is invisible to the human eye, making it ideal for an increasing number of 3D sensing applications such as facial recognition, iris scanning, gesture recognition, terrain mapping, automobile LiDAR, and night-vision security cameras.
-Learn mor about NIR facial recognition quality and safety considerations, and how Radiant's new NIR measurement solution can help you ensure NIR light sources are perfoming to spec.
+Learn more about NIR facial recognition quality and performance considerations, and how Radiant's new NIR measurement solution can help you ensure NIR light sources are perfoming to spec.